 Managers who are skilled at crucial conversations know what they want from any conversation and do not become unfocused.
 They listen for how they can get out of the way of their employees’ engagement and help them own their work.
 These conversations fail if participants feel unsafe or they fear that blame will fall on them because they did not have the authority needed to be accountable.
 When employees feel unsafe they resort either to silence or resistance; both of these are engagement killers.
 The skilled leader recognizes these as signs to find out why employees do not feel safe in a conversation about engagement.

 Furthermore, there is a widely held assumption among managers that showing any vulnerability will make them look weak to the workforce.
 These managers are aloof and distant.
 However, an organization in which people don’t trust management and don’t feel free to be open or make mistakes can be corrosive to engagement.
 Trust and teamwork are eroded.
 This can lead to individuals simply withdrawing from their work.
 Managers must be open to their employees.
 They must be careful about it, but understand that employees are more engaged when the boss is human and all feel unified in working towards the same goals and outcomes.

 The Impact of Emotions, Words, and Actions on Employee Motivation and Engagement

 Managers need to be aware of their own emotions to be open with their employees.
 Leaders who are oblivious to their own emotions and how they impact others will have a hard time being open and supportive of others.
 They need to know what they feel and have an awareness of how their words and actions affect employees (see article #4).
-That won’t happen unless they examine whether they like people, and specifically, their employees.
+That won’t happen unless they examine whether they like people, specifically their employees.

 Competent leaders are aware when they are experiencing strong emotions and avoid speaking out of anger or frustration.
 If they feel the urge to give in to strong emotions, they give themselves a time-out, waiting until their emotions have leveled off, and they have had a chance to think about the situation.